fathominfo/noceilings-data/README.md

 Learn more about No Ceilings [here](http://noceilings.org/about).

 One of the most important aspects of this project is the compilation and collation of such a large number of statistics into a single location.
-We'd like to encourage students, researchers, hobbyists, and other interested parties to do their own analyses and visualizations on topics they care about.
+We'd like to encourage students, researchers, and other curious people to do their own analyses and visualizations on topics they care about.

 ### Indicators